DataCueCo/slate/source/index.html.md

 user | true | All data that we know about the current user at the time.
-(MANDATORY) event | true | Details about the event (MANDATORY) context | false | Details about the user’s device and location (OPTIONAL)
+(MANDATORY) event | true | Details about the event (MANDATORY) context | false | Details about the user’s device and location (OPTIONAL) timestamp | false | An ISO-8601 date string in UTC time for when the event happened(OPTIONAL)
 <aside class="success">
   Parameter breakdown
 </aside>